 These accessories only cost £14.99/$14.99, so the Echo Flex could easily be used to build a low-cost home security system that monitors all the key locations within your home.

 The only minor criticism here is that the Alexa app doesn’t support a very wide range of music streaming services.
 As you’d expect, the app can connect to Amazon Music, along with Spotify and Apple Music, but a Tidal account and the music stored on an iPad required having to switch back to the limited range and sound quality of Bluetooth.
-However, Apple’s expensive HomePod is even more limited when it comes to streaming services, and Alexa is ahead of Siri on all-round versatility, so there’s no denying the sheer value for money offered by the Echo Flex.

 The poor quality of the internal speaker is almost irrelevant, as the real strength of the Echo Flex is that it provides an incredibly affordable and convenient way of bringing the Alexa voice-control technology into your home - or extending an existing Amazon system into even more rooms.